-The administrative fee, equivalent to $XXXX PEPM, will be offered to the Indiana State Police Department and Conversation/Excise Plans.
+The administrative fee, equivalent to $XXXX PSPM, will be offered to the Indiana State Police Department and Conversation/Excise Plans.
 [No other terms or portions of this Contract applies to the Indiana State Police Department and Conversation/Excise Plans.]

 Additional School Corporation COBRA Fee (Per Subscriber Per Month) $XXX

 (B) The State is paying Contractor to administer the State’s health care plans.
 The State is not paying Contractor to have its employees and agents criticize the State plan design or administration of the plan.
-A commitment to loyal customer service is guaranteed under this agreement in that if an occurrence of criticism is credibly reported to the State executives responsible for the plans the State will deduct from the administrative fee XXXXXXXXX dollars ($XXXXX) for each such criticism reported to the State This clause can not be invoked more than one hundred (100) times per year.
+A commitment to loyal customer service is guaranteed under this agreement in that if an occurrence of criticism is credibly reported to the State executives responsible for the plans the State will deduct from the administrative fee XXXXXXXXX dollars ($XXXXX) for each such criticism reported to the State.
+This clause canot not be invoked more than one hundred (100) times per year.

 (2) Claims Expense Weekly Payments